novags1755/delivery-tracker/README.md

 ---

 ## 🎯 Features
+### 🔍 New in v1.12

+- 🕒 **Zone Performance by Time of Day**
+  Analyze which zones perform better in Morning, Afternoon, Evening, or Late Night sessions.
+Get delivery counts, mileage, earnings, and average pay per delivery broken down by time block.

 - 🔄 Log multiple delivery zones and sessions
 - 🧾 Calculate earnings, miles, and tip totals